-Why Reforms Have Not Worked: Reason #1
+Why Reforms Have Not Worked: Reason #1: Origins in Power & Privilege

-The internal workings of social change organizations were not designed to create long term, systemic, societal change.
-They were adapted instead from church charity and industrialist charity, from the military, from the business world - from power and privilege.
-Those systems therefore are not broken; they are doing what they were intended to do.
-They are just the wrong toolsfor the job, which reform cannot help.

-Approaches rooted in power and privilege cannot dismantle power and privilege - cannot create equity - because they were not designed to do so.
+The tools and approaches that support social change were not built to create long term, systemic, societal change.
+They were adapted instead from business, church charity / industrialist charity, the military.
+Approaches rooted in power and privilege cannot dismantle power and privilege - cannot create equity.